wwcodemanila/WWCodeManila-PyCon2018-Data/README.md

 The notebook will be launched in a new browser window.
 You can go ahead and explore the dashboard.
 More things that you can do is in this [guide](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html).

 At the start of the workshop, we'll also help you with navigating and using the notebook.
-But if you want a quick go-over on your own, here's a [great YouTube resource](https://www.youtube.com/watch?v=jZ952vChhuI).
+But if you want a quick go-over on your own, here's a good [YouTube resource](https://www.youtube.com/watch?v=jZ952vChhuI).
 Another way to maximize this tool is to familiarize yourselves with [keyboard shortcuts](http://maxmelnick.com/2016/04/19/python-beginner-tips-and-tricks.html).
 We'll use the basic shortcuts during the workshop, and we'll let you explore more on your own.

+#### Tip: Navigating to the workshop notebooks
+To make finding these notebooks simpler, save the workshop [materials](materials) in the same disk (e.g `C:` or `/home` ) where you installed Anaconda.
+Using the Jupyter dashboard, simply click the folders leading up to the `*.ipynb` files.

 ## Credits